xamarin/xamarin-forms-samples/CustomRenderers/View/README.md

 ---
 name: Xamarin.Forms - View Custom Renderer
-description: This sample demonstrates a custom renderer for a Xamarin.Forms custom control that's used to display a preview video stream from the device's...
+description: "A custom renderer for a Xamarin.Forms custom control that's used to display a preview video stream #customrenderer"
 page_type: sample
 languages:
 - csharp